Nicotine Withdrawal Timeline: Day-by-Day

 Before we walk through the timeline, you need to understand one thing about what nicotine has been doing to your brain.

-Here’s the problem: your brain responded to all this extra stimulation by growing more locks.
-A smoker’s brain has significantly more nAChRs than a non-smoker’s — a process called upregulation.
-Research published in Biological Psychiatry found that chronic smokers have 25-100% more of these receptors compared to non-smokers.
+Here’s the problem: your brain responded to all this extra stimulation by growing more receptors.
+Research published in Biological Psychiatry found that chronic smokers have 25-100% more nAChRs compared to non-smokers.
 When you quit, all those extra receptors are screaming for nicotine that isn’t coming.
+Understanding how nicotine hijacks the brain’s reward system explains why the first 72 hours feel so physically relentless.

-That’s withdrawal.
-The good news?
-Your brain will eventually dismantle those extra receptors and return to normal.
+Your brain will eventually dismantle those extra receptors and return to baseline.
 The timeline below is that dismantling process in real time.

 The First 24 Hours: The Clock Starts